 Other common allergies include insect allergies, some medicines, and some chemicals.

 If your child has cold-like symptoms lasting longer than a week or two or develops a cold at the same time every year, talk to your doctor, who might diagnose an allergy.

 In case your child develops any rashes or itchiness commonly after being exposed to a food or substance, or you don’t know why then let your doctor know about it.

-To know the cause of allergy your doctor will perform a skin test for various substances and help you identify the allergen for your child which can then help you prevent exposure to it.
+To know the cause of the allergy your doctor will perform a skin test for various substances and help you identify the allergen for your child which can then help you prevent exposure to it.

 Dr. Vijay conducts regular allergy and asthma clinics where skin tests are performed.
 Child Specialist Doctor in Vijayawada.